 28 January 2016

-Adam Bennett / Trade Commissioner, West Coast, USA
+Adam Bennett / Trade Commissioner / North America

 For many companies, the US is most definitely the land of opportunity.
 NZTE works closely with over 400 New Zealand businesses who regard this region as their primary growth market and numerous others are also in-market, actively integrating into the US ecosystem.